 To give (someone) an idea about what to do or create.

-A yoga teacher taught me ‘consider every breath in is inspiration, every breath out is letting go of what is no longer needed’.
-I began noticing leaders achieving extraordinary results by doing very ordinary things – and it is these very ordinary things that make leaders accessible and inspire others.
+A yoga teacher once taught me ‘consider every breath in is an inspiration, every breath out is letting go of what is no longer needed.’
+With this mindset, I began noticing leaders achieving extraordinary results by doing very ordinary things and it is these very ordinary things that make leaders accessible and inspire others.

-The many inspiring leaders I work with consistently have one or more of the attributes below.
-They
+The many inspiring leaders I work with consistently have one or more of the attributes below:

-- Believe in people, and help people believe they are capable
+- They believe in people and help people believe they are capable

-- Share their vision, and encourage others to share theirs
+- They share their vision and encourage others to share theirs

-- Share their ideas and are curious with others’ ideas
+- They share their ideas and are curious about others’ ideas

-- Are accessible, inclusive, appreciative, decisive and selective
+- They are accessible, inclusive, appreciative, decisive and selective

-- Run great meetings, love being in groups, are tuned to feel, see, then tame the elephants, they find pathways among conflicts and differences in groups
+- They run great meetings; love being in groups; are tuned to feel, see, then tame the elephants; they find pathways among conflicts and differences in groups

-- Help people make connections with one another
+- They help people make connections with one another

-If you don’t feel good about yourself, and don’t trust your own judgement, why would others be inspired by you?
+If you don’t feel good about yourself and don’t trust your own judgment, why would others be inspired by you?

 © Diana Jones